Woutitit/woutitit.github.io/analysis/making-color-bass-with-the-sass.md

 ### Drums
 Kick and mainly snare super big, however, the hihats and/or rides and cymbals kind not that loud i think thats pretty common tho again look for loudness.

+like what kinda hiats are it open closed and or rides and where cymbals and how loud these guys, i think he briefly showed his rack
 ### Notes

 also the supersaws 11:00 look at the EQ on it